 Updating an existing OpenERP installation to a newer patch release boils down to 2 operations:

 Install the new code over the existing one

 Synchronize each existing database with the new code

 In order to accomplish this, the following step-by-step procedure should give you the best results:

 Make a fresh backup of all existing databases, as well as a backup of the files of your OpenERP installation (server, web and addons), just in case.

 Update the source files to the latest release, or simply install the new releases over the previous ones.
-If need be, you can uninstall the previous version, but be sure to avoid uninstalling PostgreSQL, as this could result in the deletion of your current databases!

 Start the Web Server if present.